 - Moissanite’s light dispersion is 0.104, more than double that of a diamond.

-These numbers boil down to one scientific fact: moissanite’s characteristic sparkle is superior to all other gemstones.
+These numbers simply prove that moissanite’s characteristic sparkle is superior, although marginal, to all other gemstones.

-Photos just can’t capture the life of a moissanite and no gemstone calls for seeing it in person more than a moissanite.
+Photos just can’t capture the life and presence of moissanite and no gemstone calls for seeing it in person more than moissanite.

 Do yourself a favour and visit one of our studios to view our large range of moissanites with your own eyes.
 You’ll be pleasantly surprised.
 Get in touch here.

 Since moissanite is created under strict laboratory conditions, most high-end moissanite will be free from visible inclusions and imperfections.

 Flawless purity diamonds, on the other hand, are exorbitantly rare and expensive.

 Close to 90% of women surveyed prefer a gemstone free from any visible impurities, and that makes moissanite a safe bet.